 Good website management won’t eliminate the risks and your site will never be 100% secure, but with careful maintenance and by following best-practice, you can reduce the possibility of your website being hacked, whilst ensuring usability.

 - Update, update, update! – Keep your CMS, themes and plugins (especially the free ones) current.
 If you don’t, the probability of hacks increases.
 This blog gives a great overview about why you should have the latest version of WordPress.
 There are benefits of using a WordPress expert to do this, rather than trying to do it yourself.
-This is mainly because they will continually be making sure you site is updated, enhancing security, improving site performance, eliminating bugs, ensuring compatibility with plugins and also enabling you to benefit from new features.
+This is mainly because they will continually be making sure your site is updated, enhancing security, improving site performance, eliminating bugs, ensuring compatibility with plugins, boosting stability and also enabling you to benefit from new features.

 - Invest in a website maintenance support plan – To make sure our clients keep their WordPress website in tip-top shape, we recommend that anyone with a CMS website invests in a support and maintenance plan.
 To protect from hacking and other malicious activity, we run security checks through our software.
 Depending on requirements, we’re able to switch this to monthly, weekly or daily monitoring.
 If a problem occurs, we fix it.
 We get alerts if a plugin is out of date and run back-ups locally on our test server to see if anything breaks.

 - Keep strong passwords – Never use a default username like ‘admin’ to login and have strong passwords for your website and blog.
 Some security plugins even force people to have strong passwords.
 You can also limit password retry to between three and five times.
+Don’t give anyone access to your WordPress admin account unless you have to.
 If a hacker gets into your database due to a weak password, they can cause havoc.
 In this case, you’ll definitely need an expert to fix your website!

 - Use security plugins or scanners – There are several that you can use to ‘harden wordpress and protect your content’.
 Some plugins obscure the WordPress version number from the source code.
 You can also use scanners to identify vulnerabilities.
 Our Digital experts will be able to suggest the right one for you.
 It’s important to remember that ‘out of the box’ WordPress is not secure.